 - Passing meaningful messages throughout the week to keep people inspired

 Apart from this, group texting services for churches helps with getting member opinions, keeping them posted about new developments, and improving attendance at your events.

-In this article, I will take you through 5 ways in which you can use mass text messaging to improve communications and keep people invested in your church.
+In this article, I will take you through 5 ways in which you can use mass texting to improve communications and keep people invested in your church.